RasaHQ/rasa/docs/server.rst

 Security Considerations
 -----------------------

-We recommend to not expose the Rasa Core server to the outside world but rather connect to it from your backend over a private connection (e.g. between docker containers).
+We recommend to not expose the Rasa Server to the outside world but rather connect to it from your backend over a private connection (e.g. between docker containers).